Skip to content

 Job search skills Virginia Works Ask for resume help, training options, and computer access.
 Training funding and class dates vary by region.

-GED, English, or basic skills Adult education program Ask about computer basics, GED classes, English classes, and online learning.
+GED, English, or basic skills Adult education program Ask about computer basics, GED, English, and online learning.
 Some classes have waitlists, testing steps, or set start dates.

 Help lowering internet or phone bills